rybafish/rybafish.github.io/config.md

 Makes explicit server timezone active.
 Set it to False to get the old behaviour (with some errors during daylight saving events).

+### Notification sound volume (c.096 beta II)
+`notificationVolume: 50`

+By adjusting this value you can manage the volume of the notification sound played when the SQL finishes.
+You need to enable this using toolbar button in SQL consoles first.

 <a name="hanaAuth" />

 ### hanaAuth (v.096 beta II)